opencog/atomspace-dht/README.md

 * How to delete entries?
 Atoms in the AtomSpace are tagged with a timestamp and an add/drop verb, so that precedence is known.
   An alternate design using CRDT seems like overkill.
-* TODO: Using `DhtRunner::get()` with callbacks instead of futures will improve performance.
 * TODO: Optionally use crypto signatures to verify that the data comes from legitimate, cooperating sources.
 * TODO: Change the default one-week data expiration policy to